dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/Api/workspace/applyEdit.md

 # applyEdit

-create, delete, and rename resources as defined by the given workspace edit.
+Make changes to one or many resources or create, delete, and rename resources as defined by the given workspace edit.

-The uri of the modified document and the TextEdit operation object to be modified should be set in the WorkspaceEdit object.
+All changes of a workspace edit are applied in the same order in which they have been added.
+If multiple textual inserts are made at the same position, these strings appear in the resulting text in the order the 'inserts' were made, unless that are interleaved with resource edits.
+Invalid sequences like 'delete file a' -> 'insert text in file a' cause failure of the operation.

+When applying a workspace edit that consists only of text edits an 'all-or-nothing'-strategy is used.
+A workspace edit with resource creations or deletions aborts the operation, e.g. consecutive edits will not be attempted, when a single edit fails.

 ## Introduce